 This advanced workshop follows our unique format of combining wet-laboratory techniques with scientific exploration and bioinformatics analysis.
 We also stream biologists and bioinformaticians so they can learn with their peers and focus on furthering their own expertise.

 We start with a Research Seminar day (Prof Roger Hellens – amongst other accomplishments, of Golden Kiwi fame - providing the plenary) and early bird participants can request to submit an oral or poster presentation.
-You can view a tentative program here (subject to change as numbers are confirmed).

 Bacterial assembly and annotation